 rough — the tactile “coarse” sensation one experiences with very astringent wines

-Sommelier — A wine butler; also used to denote a certified wine professional.
-For a full overview go here: sommelier courses.
+sommelier — A wine butler; also used to denote a certified wine professional.
+See how to become a sommelier.

 sweet — wines with perceptible sugar contents on the nose and in the mouth

-tannins — the phenolic compounds in wines that leave a bitter, dry, and puckery feeling in the mouth
+tannins — the phenolic compounds in wines that leave a bitter, dry, and puckery feeling in the mouth.
+See understanding tannin.

-tartaric acid — the principal acid in grapes, tartaric acid promotes flavor and aging in wine
+tartaric acid — the principal acid in grapes- promotes flavor and aging in wine

-terroir — French for geographical characteristics unique to a given vineyard
+terroir — French for geographical characteristics unique to a given vineyard.
+See understanding terroir.

-texture — a tasting term describing how wine feels on the palate
+texture — a tasting term describing how the wine feels on the palate

 typicity — a tasting term that describes how well a wine expresses the characteristics inherent to the variety of grape

-ullage — the empty space left in bottles and barrels as a wine evaporates
+Ullage — the space left in bottles and barrels as wine evaporates.
+See: know your wine bottle.

-vintage — the year a wine is bottled.
-Also, the yield of wine from a vineyard during a single season.
+Vintage — the year a wine is bottled—the yield of wine from a vineyard during a single season.